28 Apr Chiang Mai Essentials: Orientation and key sites inside and outside the city walls

-Chiang Mai is Thailand’s second major city and the capital of the north.
-Thailand is a very long country from North to South and Chiang Mai is actually nestled into the foothills of the Himalayas.
-This gives it a very different vibe to the southern areas of Phuket and Koh Samui which are a 2 hour flight away.
-While the city is a sprawling metropolis, the old city has remained intact as have old colonial areas, riverside mansions and chinese quarters.
+Chiang Mai is Thailand’s second major city and the capital of the north, and is nestled into the foothills of the Himalayas.
+This gives it a very different vibe to the southern areas of Phuket and Koh Samui.
+While the city is a sprawling metropolis, the old city has remained intact as have old colonial areas, riverside mansions and Chinese quarters.
 The area is also home to more than 300 temples, making it a stunning place to visit.
-Here we give you the essentials of visiting Chiang Mai, which should mean you get to pack in as much in as possible.
-As usual there is a handy map at the bottom.
+Here we give you the essentials of visiting Chiang Mai.
+Theres a handy map at the bottom.

 Why should I visit the city of Chiang Mai?